 The Consolidated TMDL IP is very detailed and complex.
 It addresses over 200 individual annual MS4 WLAs for over twenty different pollutants.
 In addition, the WLAs are assigned to over forty different tributaries and mainstem reaches of the Anacostia and Potomac rivers and Rock Creek.
+The Consolidated TMDL IP also builds on recent actions that the District has taken to increase stormwater management and reduce pollutant loads.
+These activities are described in more detail in Section 2 below.

 Development of the Consolidated TMDL IP was supported by a Stakeholder Group with representatives from government agencies, environmental organizations, and other public and private sector interests.
 The views and suggestions expressed by the stakeholders - individually and as a group - were important and contributed substantially to all aspects of IP development.